Eomm/fastify-raw-body/README.md

 ### Raw body as Buffer

-It is important to know that setting `encoding: false` will add a [`addContentTypeParser`](https://www.fastify.io/docs/master/ContentTypeParser/) for `application/json`.
+It is important to know that setting `encoding: false` will run [`addContentTypeParser`](https://www.fastify.io/docs/master/ContentTypeParser/) to add a content type parser for `application/json`.

-This is needed since the default content type parser will set the encoding of the request stream as `{ parseAs: 'string' }`.
+This is needed since the default content type parser will set the encoding of the request stream to `{ parseAs: 'string' }`.

-If you don't have customized this component, it will be secure as the original one since [`secure-json-parse`](https://www.npmjs.com/package/secure-json-parse) is used under the hood.
+If you haven't customized this component, it will be secure as the original one since [`secure-json-parse`](https://www.npmjs.com/package/secure-json-parse) is used under the hood.

 ## License